evilsocket/pwnagotchi/docs/configure.md

         report: false # partial opt-out
 ```

-If you prefer to completely opt-out and also disable signaling:
+If you prefer to completely opt-out by disabling signaling:

 ```yaml
 main: